rharbird/ucl-microbit-robotics-readthedocs/docs/source/movingMotors.rst

 .. image:: pictures/ServoBoardBlocks.png
   :scale: 50%

-Now drag out the blocks that will set up the motors and place them in the ``on start`` jaws so that your code looks like this:
+Now drag out the blocks that will set up the motors and place them in the ``on start`` block so that your code looks like this:

 .. image:: pictures/initialiseMotor.png
   :scale: 50%